Neighbor killed Faye Swetlik the day she went missing, killed himself days later, police say

-CAYCE, S.C. — Cayce officials say Faye Swetlik's neighbor killed her by asphyxiation hours after abducting her, then took his own life nearly three days later.
+CAYCE, S.C. — Cayce officials say Faye Swetlik's neighbor killed her by suffocating her hours after abducting her, then took his own life nearly three days later.

 The Cayce Department of Public Safety, Coroner Margaret Fisher, and other officials held a news conference Tuesday afternoon about the death of Swetlik, the South Carolina girl who vanished in front of her home last week.